SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom ATV Failover Manager.md

   - *Monitor Mode*: The channel will be monitored only.
 No actions are allowed.
   - *Disabled Mode*: The channels will not be monitored or controlled.

-> A confirmation message will list the changes you've made.
+> A confirmation message will list the changes you have made.

-- **Channel Actions:** Opens a pop-up window where you can perform channel actions in bulk for all the selections made on this page.
+- **Channel Actions**: Opens a pop-up window where you can perform channel actions in bulk for all the selections made on this page.
   You can make the selections by using the Select All/Unselect All buttons, or by using the selection buttons on row or column level.
-You can also update single selections by directly selecting/deselecting the selection icon (lightning icon).
+You can also update single selections by directly selecting or removing the selection from the selection icon (lightning icon).
   Once the selection has been made, you can perform the following actions:

-> - *Manual Mode*: Will allow manual routings and no automatic actions will be performed.
+> - *Manual Mode*: Will allow manual routings, and no automatic actions will be performed.
-> - *Auto Mode*: Will no longer allow manual override actions.
+> - *Auto Mode*: Will not allow manual override actions.
 Automatic actions will be performed.
-In case the state was *(M) Master Fail*, and the Slave is running fine, Auto routing will be initiated (or vice-versa).
+In case the state was *(M) Master Fail*, and the slave is running fine, auto routing will be initiated (or vice versa).
-> - *Manual Mode + Force Route P1*: Manual mode will be forced and the signal will be switched to Path 1.
+> - *Manual Mode + Force Route P1*: Manual mode will be forced, and the signal will be switched to path 1.
-> - *Manual Mode + Force Route P2*: Manual mode will be forced and the signal will be switched to Path 2.
+> - *Manual Mode + Force Route P2*: Manual mode will be forced, and the signal will be switched to path 2.
-> - *Manual Mode + Force Swap*: Manual mode will be forced and the signal will be altered to the current Slave Path.
+> - *Manual Mode + Force Swap*: Manual mode will be forced, and the signal will be altered to the current slave path.
 >
-> A confirmation message will list the changes you've made.
+> A confirmation message will list the changes you have made.
 Route changes will be marked with (P1) and (P2) for switches to *Path 1* and *Path 2*, respectively.

 Note that all manual changes will be performed immediately.
 The hysteresis times are only taken into account for automatic switching.

 ### History Logs

-When you select the history log icon on the main Visio page, a pop-up window will open that lists the history events.
-The window shows the timestamp and the user that performed the manual action.
+When you select the history log icon on the main Visual Overview page, a pop-up window will open that lists the history events.
+The window shows the timestamp and the user who performed the manual action.
 When you select an entry, a detailed overview of the committed change is displayed next to it.

 ## Notes

-The custom Visio file is needed in order for the application to work.

-Besides the Visio file, there is also an automationscript needed to execute the actual routings on the AppearTV X20 devices.
-(Script name: *British Telecom ATV Failover Manager*).
+A custom Visio file is needed in order for the application to work.
+In addition, an Automation script (with script name *British Telecom ATV Failover Manager*) is needed to execute the actual routings on the AppearTV X20 devices.